Verstappen takes 2nd straight drivers' title with Japan win

-SUZUKA, Japan (AP) — Red Bull driver Max Verstappen clinched his second consecutive Formula One drivers’ title by winning the Japanese Grand Prix in the rain at Suzuka on Sunday.
+SUZUKA, Japan (AP) — Red Bull driver Max Verstappen clinched his second consecutive drivers’ title by winning the Japanese Grand Prix in the rain at Suzuka on Sunday, a victory that signals a changing of the guard in Formula One.

-Verstappen has been dominant all season and claimed the title with four races remaining.
+The 25-year-old Verstappen has been dominant all season and claimed the title with four races to spare with the next - the United States Grand Prix - in two weeks in Austin, Texas.

-The Dutchman started from pole in pouring rain only for the race to be stopped after two laps as several cars crashed.
-It was resumed two hours later with 28 of the 53 laps completed and Verstappen leading the whole way.
+The Dutchman started from the pole in pouring rain only for the race to be stopped after two laps as several cars crashed.
+It resumed two hours later with 28 of the 53 laps completed and Verstappen leading the whole way — from the start and the restart.

 He was followed by teammate Sergio Perez in second and Ferrari driver Charles Leclerc.
 They were the only drivers who could have overtaken Verstappen for the title.

-Verstappen now has an unsurmountable lead with 366 points.
+Verstappen now has an insurmountable lead with 366 points.
 Perez has 253 and Leclerc 252.
+Verstappen needed to be 112 clear to grab the season title at Suzuka.

-Verstappen did not know initially that he had won the season title after the shortened race, thinking that the full 25 points for a win would not be awarded.
-But a short time later, the FIA — F1's governing body — awarded full points.
+He did not know initially that he had won the season title after the shortened race, thinking that the full 25 points for a win would not be awarded.
+But a short time later, the FIA — F1's governing body — awarded full points under its technical rules.

-And he apologized to the crowd on the track public address system just after the race.
+Verstappen, still in the dark about the decision, initially apologized to the crowd on the track's public address system just after the race.

 “The championship obviously did not come the way this time around,” he said.

+He then summarized the day.
+"So then we had enough points, so we were world champions again.”

-At the start, Verstappen took the lead with a risky pass after a slow start but several cars further back lost control including Ferrari's Carlos Sainz, who spun and was knocked out.
+From the pole, Verstappen took the lead with a risky pass after a slow start, but several cars further back lost control including Ferrari's Carlos Sainz, who spun and was knocked out.
+Chinese driver Zhou Guanyu also had a dramatic spin but continued.

 Organizers stopped the race after two laps.
 AlphaTaura’s Pierre Gasly complained on his radio that he passed a recovery vehicle that was allowed on to the track shortly after the safety car emerged.
-This incident apparently came just as the race was red flagged.
+The incident came just as the race was red flagged.

 This is a sensitive issue in Japan.
 In 2014, French driver Jules Bianchi collided on the course with a recovery vehicle.
 He was placed in an induced coma and died nine months later.

-After a two-hour delay, the races restarted and Verstappen never looked back, leading the rest of the way.
+After a two-hour delay, the race restarted and Verstappen never looked back, leading the rest of the way.

+Verstappen has had it going all season.
+He’s been the best driver, in the best car, with the best team.
+The only blemish is last year’s controversial title, taking the season championship in the final race — on the last lap — ahead of seven-time champion Lewis Hamilton of Mercedes.

+FIA, the governing body of F1, is investigating if Red Bull has exceeded a spending cap.
+A decision is expected to be announced on Monday.
+It could involve financial penalties, or even strip Verstappen of his 2021 title.
+The latter would be a public-relations setback and is not expected.

 More AP auto racing: https://apnews.com/hub/auto-racing and https://twitter.com/AP_Sports